Deepomatic/challenge/README.md

 It will ask for your name and we will record your games.

-The default IA will randomly choose its moves and is very likely to loose against Deepomatic.
-You are strongly encouraged to modify the function ```play``` in ```ia.py``` to improve the level of your IA.
+The default AI will randomly choose its moves and is very likely to loose against Deepomatic.
+You are strongly encouraged to modify the function ```play``` in ```ai.py``` to improve the level of your AI.

 ## Submission